kumbulanit/t-sql/tech company/untitled/module 2/Lesson3_Understanding_Predicate_Logic.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
     CASE
-        WHEN Salary IS NULL THEN 'No Salary Data'
-        WHEN Salary < 30000 THEN 'Entry Level'
-        WHEN Salary BETWEEN 30000 AND 60000 THEN 'Mid Level' WHEN Salary BETWEEN 60001 AND 100000 THEN 'Senior Level' ELSE 'Executive Level'
+        WHEN BaseSalary IS NULL THEN 'No BaseSalary Data' WHEN BaseSalary < 30000 THEN 'Entry Level' WHEN BaseSalary BETWEEN 30000 AND 60000 THEN 'Mid Level' WHEN BaseSalary BETWEEN 60001 AND 100000 THEN 'Senior Level' ELSE 'Executive Level'
     END AS SalaryCategory,
     CASE
-        WHEN Department = 'Sales' AND Salary > 80000 THEN 'Top Sales Performer' WHEN Department = 'IT' AND DATEDIFF(YEAR, HireDate, GETDATE()) > 5 THEN 'Senior IT Professional' WHEN Age < 25 AND Department = 'Marketing' THEN 'Young Marketing Talent' ELSE 'Standard Employee'
+        WHEN Department = 'Sales' AND BaseSalary > 80000 THEN 'Top Sales Performer' WHEN Department = 'IT' AND DATEDIFF(YEAR, HireDate, GETDATE()) > 5 THEN 'Senior IT Professional' WHEN Age < 25 AND Department = 'Marketing' THEN 'Young Marketing Talent' ELSE 'Standard Employee'